 Little is known about Egypt’s mathematical achievements.
 However, by analysing their exploits in engineering and astronomy, it can be determined that they possessed an advanced understanding of numbers.
 The oldest mathematical text from ancient Egypt discovered thus far is the Moscow Papyrus, which dates from the Egyptian Middle Kingdom around 2000 B.C. - 1800 B.C.

-The ancient Egyptian number system was developed around 3000 B.C.
+The ancient Egyptian numbering system was developed around 3000 B.C.
 The Egyptians created a system of numbers using stroke symbols for the numbers 1 to 9.
 The system uses a base of 10 and no concept of decimal numbers existed.
-Numbers were written from the highest number to the lowest number and read from top to bottom when more than 1 row of numbers existed
+Numbers were written from the highest number to the lowest number and read from top to bottom when more than one row of numbers existed

 In ancient Egypt astronomy was sacred and greatly influenced culture.
 Egyptian astronomy developed as a result of attempting to predict the annual flooding of the Nile River.
 They discovered that when Sirius, the brightest star, rose in front of the sun on the morning of the summer solstice, the annual flood would occur.
 This event was marked as Day 1 of their calendar year.
 The Egyptians understood that the year had 365 days, and 12 months with 30 days in each month.
 They included 5 "feast days" at the end of each year to celebrate the birthdays of certain gods.
 Egyptians also used astronomy to tell time.
 They made use of sundials, which divided the days into 24 hours, although the length of these hours was not fixed, ensuring that day and night both consisted of twelve hours, whatever the time of year.